 Common Condo MC Guidelines for Grilles

-GrillesNGlass has done thousands of Window & Door Grille installations in Singapore Condominiums.
-Based on our experience there are common set of guidelines that apply to most of the Condos.
+GrillesNGlass has done thousands of Window & Door Grille installations in Condominiums locally.
+Based on our experience there are common set of guidelines that apply to most of the Singapore Condos.
 Here are some of them…

 - The installation of railings or grilles for the windows, doors, balconies, etc should be done only for the purpose of security